brockero/brockero.github.io/README.md

 # brockero.github.io Change Log

+#2016-10-25
+- Updated structure of coursework section on Resume to use text columns instead of grid columns
+-

 #2016-10-24
 - Continued work on Resume page working on structure and layout
 - Updated grid system in page, including nested rows